The CIL process on a development

 • Self-build residential annexes

-Warning: Relief is not automatically available; it must be applied for prior to commencement of development
+Warning: Relief is not automatically available; it must be applied for prior to commencement of development.
+This is a vital step in the CIL process if it applies.

 The completed form must be submitted to the Council prior to the commencement of development in order to obtain relief.
 The Council cannot process requests for relief retrospectively of commencement.